 Conference papers are published in a variety of ways - they may be published as a book, as a special issue or supplement to a journal, or online on the website of the conference.
 Some may not be published at all.
 If published promptly they can you give you the latest information on research in your field.

-See our guide to finding conference papers for details of specialist sources for finding this type of information.
+For details of specialist sources for finding this type of information, see:

 Newspapers can be a good source for the latest developments in a field, reporting on world events and opinion on controversial topics.